 At the beginning of 2002, he joined Graz University of Technology as Universitätsassistent (Assistant Professor) working in the group of Prof. Franz Stelzer.
 In late 2007 he did his habilitation for 'Macromolecular Chemistry' and became Associate Professor in January 2008.

 During the first years research on dental fillings (EC-FP6 Dentalopt), sensor materials (Austrian Nanoinitiative - ISOTEC cluster - project-leader of SENSMAT), conductive inks for ink-jet printing, alternative materials and coatings for circuit boards (both competence center projects of the PCCL) and biocidal polymers (EC-FP7-SME-BIOSURF, project leader - BIOSURF was the first SME-scheme project ever coordinated by an Austrian - followed by an FFG project KONZID) was conducted.
 The research on biocidal polymers cummulated in the 3rd place in the Houska prize competition 2010.
 More recently the Slugovc-group participated in a huge EC-project (EC-FP7-EUMET) aimed at breaking the supremacy of the US in the field of Olefin Metathesis catalysts.
 Endeavours of adding value to lignin (FFG projects LIGPOLY and LIGNOPOLY) close this brief research history list.
-C. Slugovc published 11 different patents and 182 peer reviewed papers.
+C. Slugovc is the co-inventor of 13 issued patents and co-authored 183 peer reviewed papers.

 Christian Slugovc is member of the board of the symposia series "International Symposium on Olefin Metathesis and Related Chemistry" (ISOM) and associate editor of the journal Monatshefte für Chemie (Springer Verlag).
 He is the director of the Christian Doppler Laboratory for Organo-Catalysis in Polymerization.